-HOME TBRA: The HOME Tenant Based Rental Assistance (TBRA) program requires that a lead-based paint disclosure form be given to all TBRA clients and every unit is inspected for lead-based paint hazards before occupancy occurs.
+HOME TBRA: The HOME Tenant Based Rental Assistance (TBRA) program requires that a lead-based paint disclosure form be given to all TBRA clients and every unit is inspected for lead-based paint hazards before occupancy.
 Both procedures are checked during monitoring visits of HOME TBRA-funded programs.

-ESG: Any renovation carried out with Emergency Solutions Grant (ESG) assistance must ensure that the building involved is lead-safe and sanitary.
-The requirements pertaining to rehabilitation differ according to level of federal support.
+ESG: Any renovation must ensure that the building involved is lead-safe and sanitary.
 ESG funds given to operate shelters requires that the facility must be free from lead-based paint contamination wherein clients may potentially stay for more than 100 days unless the facility is such that it is statutorily exempted.
-For homelessness prevention and rapid rehousing, every assisted unit must be free from lead-based paint contamination wherein that assistance lasts more than 100 days, or is for first month rent payment and/ or security deposit assistance, or where the residents select their own housing.
+For homelessness prevention and rapid re-housing, every assisted unit must be free from lead-based paint contamination wherein that assistance lasts more than 100 days, or is for first month rent payment and/ or security deposit assistance, or where the residents select their own housing.
 When lead-based paint requirements do apply, the requirements around notice of evaluation, presumption, hazard reduction activities and the provision of an information pamphlet apply.